ContraPoints: Pronouns and transmedicalism controversies

 In September 2019, Wynn described her feelings on Twitter of awkwardness when asked in some contexts to describe her preferred gender pronouns.
 The tweets were criticized as dismissive of non-binary people who use pronouns other than "he/him" and "she/her."

 Linguistics professor Lal Zimman said about pronoun introductions, "Wynn is absolutely right that people engage with that practice in ways that can be somewhat problematic."
-Following constant hostile harassment, Wynn deactivated her Twitter account for a week and then posted an apology.
+Following criticism and harassment, Wynn deactivated her Twitter account for a week and then posted an apology.
 Shortly after, Wynn's video "Opulence" featured a quote from John Waters read by transsexual pornographic actor Buck Angel, whose views on transgender and non-binary people have attracted criticism, including by some who see Angel's opinions as being transmedicalist.
 Wynn was criticized for using Angel in the video.
 At the time, Wynn and other YouTubers associated with her channel were widely harassed online.

 Wynn's January 2020 video "Canceling" addressed both criticism of her and harassment and the broader context of cancel culture.
 Robby Soave of Reason praised her stance.
 In a Guardian interview on her January 2021 video "J.K.
 Rowling," in which she addressed cancel culture in the context of trans-exclusionary radical feminists, Wynn stated she is "less interested in cancelling Rowling – whose books [...] she enjoyed as a child – than in prompting her [Wynn's] viewers to consider the possibility of their own lurking transphobia," adding that she tries to "take a more humanistic perspective when it comes to the topic of bigotry."

 Personal life

 Wynn is a transgender woman, a matter prominently featured in her videos.
 She began her gender transition in 2017.
 She had previously identified as genderqueer.
-Wynn is a feminist and has called herself a democratic socialist and social democrat.
-She endorsed Bernie Sanders in the 2020 Democratic presidential primaries and supports Alexandria Ocasio-Cortez.
-As of 2017, she resides in Baltimore, Maryland.
 In 2020, in a video titled "Shame," she came out as a lesbian.

+As of 2017, Wynn resides in Baltimore, Maryland.